Faresboui/My-second-html-css-code/README.md

 # My-second-html-css-code
-This is a freedcamp project !
+This is a freecodecamp.org project !
+HTML/CSS